The Disembodied (film)

 The Disembodied is an American 1957 horror film directed by Walter Grauman and starring Paul Burke, Allison Hayes, John Wengraf, Eugenia Paul, and Robert Christopher.
 It was released by Allied Artists on a double bill with From Hell It Came.
-The film is the Grauman's first directing job.
+The film is Grauman's first directing job.

 Plot

 Searching for adventures, a photographer visits a remote tropical village where he meets a local married couple in the person of Dr. Metz and his strange native wife, Tonda, who is fond of Voodoo rituals and turns out to be a dark cult leader.